Meet the Bannerfish: A Magnificent Resident of the Great Barrier Reef

 Reproduction

 Bannerfish are oviparous, meaning they reproduce by laying eggs.
 During courtship, males display elaborate behaviours to attract females, including swimming in circular patterns and flaring their fins.
-After receiving courtship, a female releases her eggs into the water column, where the male fertilizes them.
+After receiving courtship, a female releases her eggs into the water column, where the male fertilises them.
 The eggs hatch into larvae, which drift with the currents until they settle on the reef and transform into juvenile fish.

 Life Span